alfiecg24/ipwndfu/README.md

 ![](repo/ipwndfu.png)
-# Open-source jailbreaking tool for many iOS devices
+# Open-source jailbreaking tool for millions of iOS devices

 **Read [disclaimer](#disclaimer) before using this software.*

+## About this fork
+#### The following are goals for this fork

+* gain Python3 support, as the [original ipwndfu](https://github.com/axi0mx/ipwndfu) is out of date
+* fix libusb errors that may arise when running on modern macOS version
+* add the ability to run ipwndfu on M1 macs
+* add support for more devices

+#### Any contributions are greatly appreciated!

 ## checkm8